-- The MMU recommends that the maximum price on the VRR curve be defined as net CONE.
+- The MMU recommends that PJM reduce the number of incremental auctions to a single incremental auction held three months prior to the start of the delivery year and reevaluate the triggers for holding conditional incremental auctions.
 (Priority: Medium.
-First reported 2019.
+First reported 2013.
+Status: Not adopted.) - The MMU recommends that PJM not sell back any capacity in any IA procured in a BRA.
+If PJM continues to sell back capacity, the MMU recommends that PJM offer to sell back capacity in incremental auctions only at the BRA clearing price for the relevant delivery year.
+(Priority: Medium.
+First reported 2017.
+Status: Not adopted.) - The MMU recommends changing the RPM solution method to explicitly incorporate the cost of uplift (make whole) payments in the objective function.
+(Priority: Medium.
+First reported 2014.
 Status: Not adopted.) - The MMU recommends that the Fixed Resource Requirement (FRR) rules, including obligations and performance requirements, be revised and updated to ensure that the rules reflect current market realities and that FRR entities do not unfairly take advantage of those customers paying for capacity in the PJM capacity market.
 (Priority: Medium.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that the value of CTRs should be defined by the total MW cleared in the capacity market, the internal MW cleared and the imported MW cleared, and not redefined later prior to the delivery year.
 (Priority: Medium.
-New recommendation.
+First reported Q3, 2021.
+Status: Not adopted.) - The MMU recommends that the market clearing results be used in settlements rather than the reallocation process currently used, or that the process of modifying the obligations to pay for capacity be reviewed.
+(Priority: Medium.
+First reported 2021.
+Status: Not adopted.) - The MMU recommends that PJM improve the clarity and transparency of its CETL calculations.
+The MMU also recommends that CETL for capacity imports into PJM be based on the ability to import capacity only where PJM capacity exists and where that capacity has a must offer requirement in the PJM Capacity Market.
+(Priority: Medium.
+First reported 2021.
 Status: Not adopted.)